Trump posts graphic video of deadly hammer attack in Florida, putting renewed focus on immigration debate

 Joachin was taken into custody “after an extensive coordinated manhunt,” Fort Myers Police Chief Jason Fields said at a news conference Friday afternoon.

-The victim, whose name is being withheld by police due to Marsy’s Law, was working as a store clerk at the gas station, according to the court documents.
+The victim, whose name is being withheld by police due to Marsy’s Law, which ensures victims of crimes and their families have the right to privacy and other protections, was working as a store clerk at the gas station, according to the court documents.

+She was identified as Nilufa Easmin, the mother of two daughters and member of the Bangladesh Association of Southwest Florida, by the association’s president, Samir Bahadur Syed.

+“Easmin’s dedication to her children was unwavering, and it is our hope that the community can come together to honor her memory by supporting her girls,” a GoFundMe page organized by Syed in support of Easmin’s daughters read.

 In a post on Truth Social Thursday evening, Trump shared shocking surveillance footage of the killing, calling it the result of immigration policies under former President Joe Biden and reiterated inflammatory rhetoric associating immigrants with crime.
 Trump’s amplification of the video is the latest in a yearslong campaign to use certain killings as apparent evidence for stricter border enforcement.